MurderAxolotl/stylesheets/README.md

 ## Install Links

-Please use these links to install the themes.\
+Please use these links to install the themes!
+UserStyles provides automatic updates.\
-While you can install directly from Github, you will not recieve automatic updates if you do.\
+You will not recieve automatic updates if you install directly through Github

 [Discord NoAnnoyance](https://userstyles.world/style/14875/discord-noannoyance)\